 What are the long-term consequences of ADHD for females?

 There’s no longer any question that women experience ADHD at much higher rates than were previously assumed.
 Beyond the sheer number of new diagnoses is the fact that prescriptions for ADHD medications are now rising faster for adult women than for any other segment of the population.
 Even though there are few long-term studies of girls with ADHD followed into adulthood, besides Hinshaw’s research, a sufficient number of girls with ADHD have been studied to yield a picture of the female version of the disorder.

 > During childhood, girls meeting rigorous criteria for ADHD show serious behavioral, academic, and interpersonal problems, on a par with those of boys.
-Girls are less likely than boys to act out aggressively but more likely to suffer depression, anxiety, and related “internalizing” problems.
+Girls are less likely than boys to act out aggressively but more likely to suffer mood disorders, anxiety, and related “internalizing” problems.